Party Bus Rentals in Provo

 Provo party bus rental prices vary based on vehicle size, your date, and how long you need the bus.
 General ranges: Sprinter limos (14 passengers) run $170–$344/hour; small party buses (15–20 passengers) run $200–$375/hour; mid-size party buses (20–30 passengers) run $240–$415/hour; large party buses and minibuses (35–50 passengers) run $290–$490/hour; full-size charter buses run $150–$300/hour or $1,200–$2,500 for a full day.
 BYU home football games, Stadium of Fire (July 4th), and Pioneer Day (July 24th) all drive demand spikes — lock in your date early if it falls on or near one of those events.

-Call 855-275-4888 for a specific quote built around your itinerary.
+Call 855-275-4888 to request pricing for your itinerary.

 Where do charter buses park at LaVell Edwards Stadium for BYU games?

 BYU Athletics designates commercial vehicle drop-off areas along Stadium Way and the campus approach roads for each home game, and exact protocols can shift based on the specific event weekend and any road closures in effect.
 The key advantage of arriving by charter bus is that your group drops close to the gate while individual cars fight for lot space that fills hours before kickoff.
-We recommend checking the BYU Athletics parking and transportation page before game day to confirm current commercial drop-off protocols for your specific date — procedures do vary by event.
+PartyBuses.net recommends checking the BYU Athletics parking and transportation page before game day to confirm current commercial drop-off protocols for your specific date — procedures do vary by event.

 Confirm your post-game pickup time in advance so the bus is staged and ready when your group exits.